terencecistudent/rockband-project/README.md

 ## Deployment:

-I used Cloud 9 to deploy my website onto the internet.
+**I used Cloud 9 to deploy my website onto the internet.**
+1. Go to the Cloud 9 Sign In page "https://c9.io/login" or Cloud 9 Sign Up page "https://c9.io/signup".

+2. Enter your Cloud 9 username or password to sign in, or sign up by entering email, username and password.

+3. Create a folder called "assets" and inside that folder, create four more folders called "audio", "css", "images" and "videos".

+4. Create .html files outside the "assets" folder and copy code into each correct file name, e.g. index.html would have the homepage code.

+5. At the top of the page, click run which will bring a link at the bottom of the page.
+Click on that link and open in browser.

-I have used Git to save my files which I then pushed into Github.
+**I have used Git to save my files which I then pushed into Github.**
 There are a few commands to doing this which are:

+1. First click "New Terminal" where the plus icon is beside the file names.
+Or click ALT+T.

-1. First we create a repository by using:
+2. First we create a repository by using:
 Example: git init

-2. This is now waiting to be committed into Github.
+3. This is now waiting to be committed into Github.
 Example: git add index.html

-3. The code is then committed which includes leaving a message.
+4. The code is then committed which includes leaving a message.
 Example: git commit -m "index.html inital commit"

-4. Set a new remote by adding:
+5. Set a new remote by adding:
 Example: git remote add origin [URL]

-5. This pushes changes from the local repository into a remote repository.
+6. This pushes changes from the local repository into a remote repository.

 ## Credits: